 The proposed dialogue will create an enabling platform, for all stakeholders to act in concert with an agreed collaborative approach to the challenges facing Grenada and the Caribbean, in relation to Climate Change and its impact on our ecosystems and sustainable livelihoods.

 “There is a need to organise and unify to build resilience to these challenges and it needs to be now, not tomorrow,” said a press release from the organisers.

 - To share best practices re agriculture, fisheries, forestry, tourism;

 - To contribute to policy for a way forward with clear environment issues that are prioritized for intervention as identified in communities represented at this activity

 - To agree on activities for collaboration within a timeline.

 The first Earth Day activity was held in the USA on 22 April 1970, and is seen as the day the modern environmental movement was born.
-In 1990, Earth Day went global, with 200 million people in over 140 nations participating, according to the Earth Day Network (EDN), a nonprofit organisation that co-ordinates Earth Day activities.
+In 1990, Earth Day went global, with 200 million people in over 140 nations participating, according to the Earth Day Network (EDN), a nonprofit organisation that coordinates Earth Day activities.

 In 2000, Earth Day focused on clean energy and involved hundreds of millions of people in 184 countries and 5,000 environmental groups, according to EDN.
-Activities ranged from a traveling, talking drum chain in Gabon, Africa, to a gathering of hundreds of thousands of people at the National Mall in Washington, DC.
+Activities ranged from a travelling, talking drum chain in Gabon, Africa, to a gathering of hundreds of thousands of people at the National Mall in Washington, DC.